Doctor of Philosophy in Theology & Apologetics (Ph.D.)

 - Professional vita including degrees earned, ministry experience, and/or teaching experience and career goals.

 The applicant must understand that before that before registering for dissertation research, the end of the second year of admission, the student must pass a proficiency exam in German and French or Latin.
-Seminars in the Biblical Studies area will require one year of Greek and one year of Hebrew on their transcripts.
-Admissions for the Fall are due by May 1.
+Seminars in the Biblical Studies area will require one year of Greek and one year of Hebrew on their graduate transcripts.
+Admissions for the Fall semester are due by May 1; for the Spring semester are due by October 1; for Summer semester are due by February 1.

 Language Requirements.
 In addition to the other factors relating to participation in the Ph.D. in Theology and Apologetics those pursuing a cognate must meet language requirements.
 A biblical language competency is required for those applicants who plan to focus on Biblical Studies as their cognate field.
 Students must meet any language requirements prior to their second year in the program.

 Active Enrollment.
 To maintain active enrollment, students must enroll in course work each semester.
-Online students must enroll in at least one course during each academic year (from Fall to Summer) to maintain active enrollment status.
+Students must enroll in at least one course during each academic year (from Fall to Summer) to maintain active enrollment status.

 Residency Requirement.
 The School of Divinity does not have a residency requirement in the traditional sense of requiring students to uproot and move to the physical campus in Lynchburg.
 Using an intensive model, students may come to the Liberty University campus or another designated location for a time of group study with a professor.
 A cohort model will be encouraged by requiring students to register each semester for classes through aggressive advising so that students who begin together will be directed to continue through the program together, meeting regularly and by connecting via the online learning facilities of Liberty University.

 Online Options.
 The School of Divinity proposes to offer Ph.D. courses using the modular format so that students who are living near the campus or who are living at a distance can meet the program requirements.
-Students will be required to be on campus to take campus-based modular courses, to take their comprehensive exams over a two-day period, and to defend their dissertations.
+Students will be required to be on campus to take campus-based modular courses.

 Admission into Doctoral Candidacy